 When you sell your work to a publishing company, you are selling your copyright.
 You are permitting that company to publish your work in a defined number of territories, languages, and mediums.
 In exchange for this, you earn royalties based on a percentage of sales.
 Often an author is given an advance on these royalties.
-You cannot then publish that work on your own and/or sell it to any other publisher with those territories.
-However, the publisher may only wish to purchase the right to publish in North America, you then could sell the rights to publish in other territories to other publishers.
+You cannot then publish that work on your own and/or sell it to any other publisher with those rights.
+However, the publisher may only wish to purchase the right to publish in limited territories, languages, and formats (e.g. North American English hardcover), and you could then sell the additional rights to publish in other territories, languages, and formats to other publishers.

-There are a few things that cannot be copyrighted.
-Ideas, including procedures, plans, processes, and systems.
-However, if a plan is written down – for example as a business plan, this does hold a copyright.
-For example: if an entrepreneur has a method of operation for a new business, that method is not protected, but if she writes down the method in the form of a business plan, the business plan document itself is protected.
-Facts and data are not copyrightable, nor is the news.
+There are a few things that cannot be copyrighted: Ideas, including procedures, plans, processes, and systems.
+However, if a plan is written down, for example as a business plan, this does hold a copyright.
+Consider, if an entrepreneur has a method of operation for a new business, that method is not protected, but if she writes it down in the form of a business plan, the business plan document itself is protected.
+Facts and data are likewise not copyrightable, nor is the news.
 The written expression is subject to copyright but the news, itself, is not.

 For additional information on copyrighting your work in Canada, take a look at the website of the Canadian Intellectual Property Office.
 In the US, the U.S. Copyright Office has some excellent resources.